-After West Indies had been put into bat and had passed a rather normal first day, scoring 267 for nine, things turned absolutely chaotic from the second morning.
-For the first time in Test cricket, all four innings was seen in the course of a single day’s play, albeit just one ball of the first innings and seven of the fourth.
+After West Indies had been put into bat and had passed a rather normal first day, scoring 267 for 9, things turned absolutely chaotic from the second morning.
+For the first time in Test cricket, all four innings was seen in the course of a single day’s play, albeit just 1 ball of the first innings and 7 of the fourth.

 After a start delayed by 50 minutes due to overnight rain, Michael Atherton and Mark Ramprakash walked out to get the 188 runs.
 And the 74-year-old Fowles perched on his sofa, and followed the action from the edge of his seat.

 After Ramprakash had played on to Walsh, 92 painstaking runs were added between Atherton and Michael Vaughan, each run dripping with tension and cheered to an echo by a full house.
 Atherton took 27 balls to get off the mark, Vaughan 29.
 Ambrose beat the bat again and again, but the two men stuck to their task.
 Both got to their forties before falling to Walsh, the big fast bowler gobbling up Graeme Hick in between the two.
 Alec Stewart and Craig White also fell to the sustained pace of the Jamaican, giving Walsh the first 6 wickets of the innings.
 And Nick Knight, playing with a cracked finger, falling to Franklyn Rose, it was 149 for 7.
 The target looked far away for the hosts.
 Only the tail remained in front of the towering fast bowlers.